williamhu99/egyptian-war/README.md

 # Egyptian War for Terminal

 Welcome to the terminal version of Egyptian War!
-Follow the instructions below to play.
+Follow the instructions below to play!

 ## Instructions